Liasique/Liasique/README.md

 - 📟 Moulinette doesn’t love me back, but I keep trying
 - 🐚 Used to think Shell was something on the beach
 - 🔁 Rewrote the same loop 7 times before it finally worked
-- 🧠 Learned recursion by getting stuck in one
 - 💬 Peer evaluations taught me more than any tutorial ever could
 - 🧪 Debugging is now a personality trait
 - ✅ Passing `cc -Wall -Wextra -Werror` feels like winning the lottery